brandanlockwood/CST438Project1/README.md

 3. **What are known problems, if any, with your project?**

- - Current problem is handling the length of the quote it can sometimes go over the author of the quote.
+ - Current problem is handling the length of the quote can sometimes go over the author of the quote.

 4. **How would you improve it if you had more time?**